Since the summer Budget on 8 July 2015 PIPs have been brought into line with the tax year (6 April to 5 April).

 Transfers from other plans don't count towards the pension input amount.

-Note: Where a member takes benefits as a result of severe or serious ill-health or dies, no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.
+Note: Where a member takes benefits as a result of severe or serious ill-health, is a member of the UK armed forces who becomes entitled to benefits from the arrangement and those benefits are not taxable due to s641(1) Income Tax (Earnings and Pensions) Act 2003 or dies, no pension input amount will arise for pension input periods ending in the tax year in which any of these events happen.

 Fred has 34 years of benefits accrued in a defined benefit scheme.
 The scheme provides a pension of 1/60 of pensionable salary for each year of pensionable service.